How to rebrand a company is a topic that we’re yet to cover on the Canny blog.

 3 Key Things to Consider When Rebranding Your Company

-But here are 3 key things to consider from the outset:
+That said, there are 3 key things to consider from the outset:

 Sometimes, people rush into a rebranding project, but actually, there are problems elsewhere in the business.

 - Have you tried changing things on your website first?

 - Have you tried making more outbound calls?

 - Is your inbound content marketing strategy setup correctly?

 - Is your social media working for or against you?

 All of these things could be wrong with your business.
 And in that case, jumping straight into a rebranding project probably isn’t the right thing to do.

 If you decide that rebranding is the right route, start with a logical point of view.